-- a. from the CEOs and CFOs of each of Keppel's business divisions and the CEO and CFO of the Company that, as of 31 December 2023, the financial records of Keppel have been properly maintained and the financial statements for the year ended 31 December 2023 give a true and fair view of Keppel's operations and finances; and - b. from the CEO and CFO of the Company, the CEOs and CFOs of each of Keppel's business divisions, and other key management personnel responsible for risk management and internal control systems that, as of 31 December 2023, Keppel's internal controls (including financial, operational, compliance and IT controls) and risk management systems were adequate and effective to address the risks which Keppel considers relevant and material to its operations.
+- a. that the financial records of the Company and its subsidiaries (collectively "Keppel") have been properly maintained and the financial statements for the year ended 31 December 2024 give a true and fair view of Keppel's operations and finances; - b. and together with other key management personnel responsible for risk management and internal control systems that, as of 31 December 2024, Keppel's internal controls (including financial, operational, compliance and IT controls) and risk management systems were adequate and effective to address the risks which Keppel considers relevant and material to its operations.

-Based on the internal controls and enterprise-wide risk management framework established and maintained by Keppel, work performed by internal and external auditors, and reviews performed by management, the AC and BRC, as well as the assurances set out above. the Board is of the view that, as of 31 December 2023, Keppel's internal controls (including financial, operational, compliance and IT controls) and risk management systems were adequate and effective to address the risks which Keppel considers relevant and material to its operations.
+In addition to the above, based on the internal controls and risk management framework maintained by Keppel, attestations received from internal and external auditors, as well as reviews performed by AC and BRC, the Board is of the view that, as of 31 December 2024, Keppel's internal controls (including financial, operational, compliance and IT controls) and risk management systems were adequate and effective to address the risks which Keppel considers relevant and material to its operations.